choudharikiranv15/choudharikiranv15/README.md

 ---

 ## 🌟 About Me
 I'm a passionate software engineer specializing in full-stack web development and AI/ML.
-With over **4 years of experience in HTML, CSS & JavaScript**, I build scalable and interactive applications.
+With Handson Experience in **Web Development & Machine Learning**, I build scalable and interactive applications.
 I hold a B.E. in Artificial Intelligence & Machine Learning from MVJ College of Engineering, Bengaluru.
 My interests include exploring new frameworks, working on impactful ML projects, and continuously learning.

 ---